 Are the school and its teachers accredited?

 Wilson Hall is fully accredited by AdvancED and the Southern Association of Independent Schools, and our teachers must have either certification by the state or teach in the area of their college major.
+Wilson Hall teachers have an average of 22 years of experience, with an average of 15 years at Wilson Hall.

 Are new students and families easily accepted?